-- a.
-The supervisor has more Commonwealth service than the subordinate.
-Service shall be interpreted to mean only that service occurring since the supervisor's most recent appointment.
-Service occurring prior to a supervisor's break in employment shall not be counted unless the supervisor returns to the same agency and classification series within one year from the date of termination. - b.
+- not be counted unless the supervisor returns to the same agency and classification series within one year from the date of termination. - b.
 The supervisor will not be eligible for the differential adjustment if the subordinate's salary is greater than the supervisor's salary as a direct result of any type of demotion or downward reclassification involving a salary save. - c.
 For supervisors with a fixed subordinate workforce, supervisor/subordinate pay relationship reviews will occur on an ongoing basis using the criteria established above.
 The effective date for adjustments for the ongoing review will be the date the subordinate began earning a higher salary than the supervisor. - d.
-For supervisors with a rotating subordinate workforce in agencies under the Governor's jurisdiction, supervisor/subordinate pay relationship reviews will occur on a date to be determined by the Office of Administration, Bureau of Classification, Compensation and Workplace Support, Salary and Time Administration Division and AFSCME Council 13.
+For supervisors with a rotating subordinate workforce in agencies under the Governor's jurisdiction, supervisor/subordinate pay relationship reviews will occur on a date to be determined by the Office of Administration, Bureau of Organization Management, Salary Administration Division and AFSCME Council 13.
 In no case will the review be less than 9 months or more than 15 months from the previous review.
 The effective date for adjustments will be the date of the review.